thetechcollective/gh-rotator/README.md

 ## Infrastructure as code

-After the manifest is updated and stored, contoll is passed on to a generid script, which will read and utilitlise the data in the updated manifest to deploy the infrastructure and run the according automated test.
+After the manifest is updated and stored, contol is passed on to the next jonb in the flow which is desinged to call a generic script, which will read the data in the updated manifest and start to deploy the infrastructure and run the according automated test.

-We implement this as another GitHub CLI extension; which is a simple wrapper to serve as a generic interface to start our Pulumi scripts and initiate tests.
+The recommendation is that you build a gh-cli extension script (much like this `gh-rotator` script) see our [py-cli-template](https://github.com/thetechcollective/py-cli-template) for inspiration.

+The script should take a manifest file as parameter and build the infrastructure needed and deploy based on that.

 ## Setup

 All the repos mentioned in the product configuration could be setup as callers, which essentially means that they can trigger a configuration rotation.

-Using the examples from above we could setup a product repository at `thetechcollective/product-sample`
+We hawe simulated a setup in
+- `config-rotator/product-sample`
+- `config-rotator/iac--component`
+- `config-rotator/frontend--component`
+- `config-rotator/backend-component`

-### Product repo: `thetechcollective/product-sample`
+### Product repo: `config-rotator/product-sample`

 Required configuration

-- `./product-rotator.json`
+- `./config-rotator.json`

 Required workflows

 - `.github/workflows/rotator.yml`
-- `.github/workflows/product-rotator-dev.yml`<br/>
-- `.github/workflows/product-rotator-qa.yml`<br/>
-- `.github/workflows/product-rotator-prod.yml`<br/>
-- ...you should set up a job for each configuration defined in `product-rotator.json`

 The following dirs/files will be create automatically